Solar-powered water in Basra

 People in Basra have survived years of horrifying conflict, only to find themselves struggling to access clean water today.
-With your help this Ramadan, we’ll install three water wells, each with a solar-powered water filtration unit (known as reverse-osmosis) which will provide 3,700 people in Al Zubair, Basra, with clean, safe water and electricity every day.
+With your help, we’ll install three water wells, each with a solar-powered water filtration unit (known as reverse-osmosis) which will provide 3,700 people in Al Zubair, Basra, with clean, safe water and electricity every day.

 40% of sewage goes into Basra’s main water source

 This project will help to combat the high level of water toxicity, and the infections and diseases it causes.